mheilner/MartinAndrewWebsite/README.md

 - Board and Square is the parent child relation in this case.
 - Board function checks the state and switches between x and o.
 - https://codesandbox.io/s/tic-tac-toe-w1kh5m

+Plan for my Service Startup
+- copy index.js and database.js exactly into the code
+- look at the simon project, grab the login parts that have the fetch parts you will have to be able to call the fetch when they click the login button
+- you can copy most of the websocket into the
+    - copy the proxy.js
+    - add 2 lines that need to be added into index so it connects to websocket insteda of http
+    - go thru play.js to grab the client

+- fetch an api
+    look up articl api
+    get the url